6.6. Full VACUUM

 END FOR

-There is no universal answer to the question of when to execute VACUUM FULL.
-However, the pg_freespacemap extension can provide useful insights.
+There is no universal answer for when to execute VACUUM FULL.
+However, the pg_freespacemap extension provides useful insights.

 The following query calculates the average free space ratio for a specific table: